agentcooper/better-things-to-do/README.md

 #### Better things to do

-Dead simple Chrome extenstion to save up some time.
+Dead simple Chrome extension to save up some time.

-You add a website to the list and the extenstion asks you to wait for 60 seconds before visiting it.
+You add a website to the list and the extension asks you to wait for 60 seconds before visiting it.
 Timer stops if the tab is not active.

 <img src="screenshots/01-options.png" />